CLERK OF COURT & COMPTROLLER

 Domestic Violence/ Injunctions for Protection

 The Injunction for Protection Against Violence area of the Social Services Related Processing Center handles the filing of restraining orders (also known as Injunctions for Protection) against domestic violence, repeat violence, dating violence, sexual violence, and stalking.
 An injunction or restraining order is a court order signed by a judge that can be served and enforced by law enforcement.
-Please read our information brochure (provided in English and Spanish) before filling out a petition.
-The brochure explains the process for obtaining an injunction and what to expect.
+Please read our acknowledgment form (provided in English and Spanish) before filling out a petition.
+This document explains the process for obtaining an injunction and what to expect.
+Visit our Domestic Violence Filing Locations page for more information about filing in-person.

 Violations of injunctions may result in a criminal offense.
 The Misdemeanor / County Criminal Department handles the court case files involved with the resulting criminal charges.